 “The easier the tools become as a facilitation for data cleansing, analysis, machine learning and visualization, the more opportunity there will be for non-data scientists to occupy these roles,” says Ugrinsky.

-There may be room in the future for data science to be done by professionals with very different backgrounds and skill sets.
+This means that there could be more room in the future for professionals with very different backgrounds and skill sets to work in data science.
 New career paths into and out of data science roles may develop as the data and business landscapes shift.

 Explore similar career paths: